Pediatric Trauma

 The presence of any of the 4 listed items below requires Trauma Alert activation:

-2. Meets Local Criteria: High Voltage Electrical Injury (>1000 volts)
+3. Meets Local Criteria: High Voltage Electrical Injury (>1000 volts), hanging, drowning if diving injury suspected, tourniquet in place

-3. Patient does not meet any above criteria but, in the judgment of the paramedic, should be transported as a Trauma Alert.
-Document reason on run report.
+4. Patient does not meet any above criteria but, in the judgment of the paramedic, should be transported as a Trauma Alert.
+Document rationale in narrative.

 Weight ≤ 11kg